XinmengLiao/ecGEM-pipeline/Scripts summary.md

 ### MatLab-scripts
 1. Extracting metabolites' name from GEMs.
 2. Converting GEMs to ecGEMs and FVA.
 3. Changed functions of GECKO3.
+4. Other related files: `metName.inhouseDB.txt`

 ### R-scripts
 1. Extracting species KEGG ID and Uniprot ID: